How to Map EPA MCLs to Relational Database Schemas for Automated Compliance

 if df.empty:

-logger.warning("No active thresholds matched telemetry batch.
+logger.warning("No active thresholds matched batch.
 Routing to manual review.")

 return route_fallback(telemetry_batch_id, error_type="NO_ACTIVE_MCL")